chiffa/BioFlow/dev_log.rst

  - TODO: [SANITY] convert the dicts to Type Aliases / NewType and perform proper type hinting

+ - DONE: [DEBUG]: align BioKnowledgeInterface analysis on the InteractomeAnalysis:
+    - Take the background list into account
+    - Take in account the analytics UP list in the hashing (once background is taken into account) We are dealing with a problem on the annotation analysis network not loading the proper background (proably due to the wrong computation of the laplacian).
+At this point we need to align the Annotation analysis on the molecular analysis.
+        - DONE: run git blame on the Molecular network interface, copy new modifications
+        - DONE: run git blame on molecular network analysis, copy the new modifications

+ - TODO: [SANITY]: Feed the location of the output folders for logs with the main parameters
+    - DONE: create a function to generate paths from a root location
+    - DONE: define new "TODO"s : (TRACING, OPTIMIZE and CURRENT)
+    - DONE: Move the "info" log outputs to the parameters
+    - NOIMP: Allow the user to provide the names for the locations where the information will be stored
+    - DONE: trace the pipings of the output / log locations

  - DONE: [USABILITY] add a general error log into the info files